-However, another critical part of organizational resilience often gets left out of the equation: employees.
+However, another critical part of organisational resilience often gets left out of the equation: employees.
 It’s important to enable employees to adapt to disruption, so they can stay engaged and productive throughout and beyond any turmoil.
-Without resilient employees, there can’t be resilient organizations.
+Without resilient employees, there can’t be resilient organisations.

 While always important, the need for employee resilience has come to the fore since the onset of the current global crisis.
 The working population has experienced a marked decline in mental health, according to the Mental Health Index by LifeWorksTM.
 Reflecting the many resulting uncertainties—including those relevant to health, financial status, relationships, and child care—some studies have shown employee anxiety levels tripling relative to pre-pandemic numbers, with lasting impacts on mental well-being expected.

 Leaders, too, are being emotionally taxed.
 A 2021 study by Deloitte Canada and LifeWorks found that more than eight in ten senior leaders (82 percent) experience exhaustion, most often attributable to mounting workloads and longer hours.
 At the same time, these executives are struggling against the perceived stigmas associated with both asking for help for their stress/coping issues and admitting they need aid in the first place.
 (In fact, 41 percent of senior leaders say they’d find it difficult to acknowledge or accept a personal mental-health issue.)
 The report’s findings sound a sobering alarm: “The current levels of well-being and resilience…pose a significant business risk.”